-Dogs learn the ways of the trail: the ever-changing scenery, people, and circumstances.
+Many dogs adapt to the ways of the trail: the ever-changing scenery, people, and circumstances.
 Live outside for 4-5 months?
 Some dogs are bred for it, others may train for it.
 No two dogs are the same, so there isn’t one method of approaching a big hike; it’s all about knowing YOUR dog.
 Sadly, most aren't cut out for the long haul, even though they may love it.
 It takes a special dog to be able to keep motivated and physically fit on a distance hike.
 Working breeds seem to have the work ethic and stamina to enjoy the daily task of walking, exploring and protecting their person everyday.

 1. You may not see as much wildlife.
 Animals can sense a dog and run away before you get the chance to see them, or protective and prey instincts could drive them to chase the wildlife out of sight.
 I constantly work to de-sensitize Luna to deer and squirrels, or at the very least, use commands to call her off a chase.

 2. An alert dog helps keep unwanted animals out of your campsite.
 With a dog outside your vestibule or in your tent, no rodent or bear will come searching for food.
 If an animal comes within range of camp, my dog effectively barks or growls until it's gone.
 I've never had a bear visit camp, including in grizzly country.
+Be mindful that if your dog is too on guard at night, they won’t be getting adequate sleep.

 3. Depending on your dog's tolerance of heat, you may have to alter your hiking times to earlier and later in the day to avoid having a miserable, hot, and possibly paw-scorched pup.
 Possibly mileage as well.
 Be prepared to lighten their pack load, or carry it all together during hot stretches to help protect their pads.
 If you can, plan your hikes Southbound or by Flip-flopping to avoid deserts in the Spring or at the start of any hike.
+Alternately, if your dog is intolerant to the cold, you’ll need to carry additional gear for them to sleep comfortably or plan your hiking direction to avoid shoulder season temperatures and snow.

 4. Dogs get dirty on the trail, which means more dirt in your tent.
 I have my dog swim at every opportunity, and try to brush her off before getting inside at night.
 Depending on the climate, you may want an exceptionally muddy dog to sleep under the vestibule.
 Don’t bother carrying around a dog brush and towel around on a thru-hike, because weight in your dog’s pack is crucial to endurance.
 You just get used to the dirt.